prashantpiyush/ai-projects/README.md

 ### Magic Square generator
-Cosider creating the magic square as **Constraint Satisfaction Problem**.
-Now create an agent, which generates a magic square of given size by modeling a magic square as a CSP.
+Consider creating the magic square as **Constraint Satisfaction Problem**.
+Now create an agent, which generates a magic square of a given size by modeling a magic square as a CSP.
 ```
 # consider a 3 x 3 magic square